Raining in Amsterdam? Don’t let that dampen your spirits! Here are the best things to do in Amsterdam in the rain!

 So there you have it, the top things to do in Amsterdam in the rain!
 Don’t let the rain get you down and instead all the amazing things you can do indoors in the city!

-What are some of your favourite things to do in Amsterdam when it rains?
+What are some of your favourite things to do in Amsterdam in the rain?
 I’d love to know what you think so please post in the comment box below!

 Like this blog post?
 Then make sure you Pin it!